smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/SBERT.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in the model.
 The definition of each parameter is as follows.

-- "table_name" : The name of the new table to be created.
+- "table_name" : the name of the new table to be created.
-- "text_col" : The name of the column containing the movie review data.
+- "text_col" : the name of the column containing the movie review data.
-- "batch_size" : The size of the dataset bundle read during a single train. (default : 16)
+- "batch_size" : the size of the dataset bundle read during a single train. (default : 16)

 __CONVERT Example__